zcash/zcash-docs/en/Sprout_User_Guide.md

 ## Security

-Before installing, upgrading, or running zcash, ensure you have checked for any security issues.
+Before installing, upgrading, or running Zcash, ensure you have checked for any security issues.
 Please See our Security page:

 https://z.cash/support/security.html